 The Sites of Glacier National Park

-Going-to-the-Sun Road: Despite all the amazing hiking and cross-country skiing opportunities in the park, some people come here to just to drive through.
+Going-to-the-Sun Road: Despite all the amazing hiking and cross-country skiing opportunities in the park, some people come here just to drive through.
 It’s no ordinary drive, though; Going-to-the-Sun is the only road that traverses the park and is regularly named one of the most scenic drives in the world.

 The road is only passable four months out of the year, typically opening in mid-June after months of snow clearing and avalanche repairs.
 For 50 miles, it winds its way through the park’s interior, often around tight hairpin turns, from Lake MacDonald over Logan Pass to Saint Mary Lake.